Police-Data-Accessibility-Project/PDAP-Datasets-App/utilities/Datasets Submission Checker/README.md

 # When to use this
 During Data Bounties, only the DoltHub team can approve PRs.
-This process helps make approvals very quick.
+This process helps make approvals happen quickly.
+[Head to the docs](https://docs.pdap.io/components/data-collection/dataset-catalog/submit-or-update-datasets/validate-datasets-prs) to learn more.

 If you're reviewing a Pull Request (PR) in the [Datasets database](https://www.dolthub.com/repositories/pdap/datasets/doc/master), or want to speed up a review, **run these scripts and comment the results on the PR.**